Ahdad0/inception/README.md

 ```

 ## Project Overview

-Docker vs Virtual Machines
+### Docker vs Virtual Machines
 Docker is lightweight and fast (seconds to start), VMs are heavy (minutes to start).
 We use Docker for efficiency.

-Secrets vs Environment Variables
+### Environment Variables

-* **Secrets** (passwords): Stored in secrets/ folder, hidden from logs
-* **Environment variables** (config): Stored in .env, visible but non-sensitive
+Stored in `.env`, contains all configuration (DB credentials, admin user, domain name, etc.).
+Never commit to Git.

-Docker Network vs Host Network
+### Docker Network vs Host Network

-We use a custom inception network so services communicate privately and securely (not exposed to host).
+We use a custom `inception` network so services communicate privately and securely (not exposed to host).

-Docker Volumes vs Bind Mounts
+### Docker Volumes vs Bind Mounts

-We use bind mounts to /home/abdo/data/ so data is directly accessible on the host.
+We use bind mounts to `/home/abahaded/data/` so data is directly accessible on the host.